muhammadahmadr1zwan/CSCI-B3650FinalProject/README.md

 # **NBA Salaries Analysis 2022-2023: Data Mining Insights**

 This project explores the relationships between NBA player performance metrics and salaries for the 2022-2023 season using data mining techniques.
 It highlights key patterns, correlations, and outliers while leveraging machine learning models for predictive analysis.
+I completed this project with my teammates Mahmoud Awad and Kevin Bethel II.

 ---